Guide for Authors

 Submission of paper

 Authors may choose to submit the manuscript as a single word file to be used in the refereeing process.
 Only when the submitted paper is at the revision stage, authors will be requested to put the paper into the correct format' for acceptance and provide the items required for the publication of the manuscript.
+The article types below are accepted for submission to Translational Research in Urology.
+Please ensure that manuscript you submit to Translational Research in Urology conforms to the Committee on Publication Ethics (COPE) and general Translational Research in Urology article requirements.

 Contact details for submission